 Cone Location Similarity:

 To our knowledge, cone location similarity (CLS) is a new metric which we developed for this paper by registering the binary cone detection maps for each image stack.
-With our imaging system, average cone width is six pixels (XXX microns); if any three identified cone locations were within 5 pixels (XXX microns) of each other across all three imaging sessions, this was considered to be a shared cone location.
+With our imaging system, average cone width appeared as between four and six pixels (3.13 and 4.69 microns respectively); if any three identified cone locations were within 5 pixels (3.91 microns) of each other across all three imaging sessions, this was considered to be a shared cone location.
 A visual representation of this process is shown in Figure 2.
 We considered adjusting for axial length, as this can affect the imaged cone sizes.
 However, given the inherent heterogeneity in cone luminance and reflectivity, as well as the physiological variation in cone size across retinal eccentricities, we found that axial length adjustments did not significantly impact our CLS measurements.
 In the final analysis, absolute number of cones and percent shared cones were used to evaluate image reliability between the “poor” and “good” quality image sets.

 Cone Spacing: